Facts about stress

 We often tend to focus on the harmful effects caused by stress.
 Thereby, we provoke thoughts of disaster and think about how bad things can get when we experience stress.
 Nonetheless, we must break loose from the idea that when people experience stress, they should be put on sick leave.
 Stress is not a dangerous condition and granting the person dealing with stress a long period of time with rest is not the solution.

 What we have to do instead, is to focus on how we think about stress.
 To prevent and manage stress, we should think of it as a condition we are created to be in.
 Stress can be beneficial to us.
 Concern sharpens one’s focus and makes the central bodily processes work optimally.
 When we think accordingly, stress becomes a healthy and appropriate condition.
 By changing our view on stress, we can avoid sick leaves, and stop wasting our time and energy on negative thinking patterns.
 As a result, we will obtain more resourceful people and companies.

 To prevent and manage stress in a more appropriate way, we have developed a method that we call MINDstrain.

 With MINDstrain, we provide you with an understanding of what stress is.
 We will ensure you that you will never experience stress as a dangerous and negative condition that limits you.

 This is an excellent investment for all managers and employees to liberate the full potential of your company’s resources.

 In October 2020 the World Economic Forum released a report showing that “Stress tolerance, resilience and flexibility” are among the most important skills to pursue in the future.

-These are precisely the skills that are gained by completing the e-learning program, MYstrain.
+These are precisely the skills that are gained by doing the MINDstrain program.

 You can read the full report here.